FerretDB/FerretDB/website/blog/2024-08-12-otel-context-propagation-in-ferretdb.md

 ---
 slug: <tbd>
-title: <tbd>
+title: OTel context propagation in FerretDB
 authors: [elena]
 description: >
   <tbd>
-tags: [<tbd>]
+tags: [observability, opentelemetry, tracing]
 ---

 Nowadays, distributed systems have become a norm in software development.
 When we talk about making such systems reliable we often mention observability as a tool to get feedback and troubleshoot such systems.
 This is where distributed tracing comes in, and where OpenTelemetry offers a standard to use it.

-While it is relatively easy to start using OpenTelemtry when writing applications in various programming languages, passing the context to databases is more complicated.
-Most databases don’t support native approach to work with tracing-related context.
+While it is relatively easy to start using OpenTelemetry when writing applications in various programming languages, passing the context to databases is more complicated.
+Most databases don’t support native way of working with tracing-related context.
-There are some approaches such as SQLCommenter (https://google.github.io/sqlcommenter/) to make it possible to connect the data of the current trace and the queries executed in the DB.
+There are some approaches such as [SQLCommenter](https://google.github.io/sqlcommenter/) to make it possible to connect the data of the current trace and the queries executed in the DB.
 In this case, the information about the trace is injected on the ORM level and passed through SQL comments to the database.
 The operator of the database can enable query logs to link the exact queries with the exact requests of the caller application.